-This recipe is straightforward but moreish, and takes no time to whip up.
+This recipe is straightforward and takes no time to whip up.
 Slice yourself four pieces of tomato, then de-case one Italian sausage and cook it through.

-Place the tomato slices in a baking tray, divide the sausage evenly between the tops of each one, and sprinkle a tablespoon of gouda cheese on each afterward.
+Place the tomato slices on a baking tray, divide the sausage evenly between the tops of each one, and sprinkle a tablespoon of gouda cheese on each afterward.

-Baking only takes around four minutes or until the cheese is golden, and all four slices will just set you back around 6 grams of net carbs while giving you a whopping 26 grams of fat and 20 grams of protein.
+Baking only takes around four minutes or until the cheese is golden.
+All four slices will just set you back around 6 grams of net carbs while giving you a whopping 26 grams of fat and 20 grams of protein.

-In summary, most varieties of tomatoes are keto-friendly in the right quantities, and as long as you pay attention, there’s no reason not to include them in your diet.
+In summary, most varieties of tomatoes are keto-friendly in the right quantities.
+As long as you pay attention, there’s no reason not to include them in your diet.